microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// Returns the package full name of the resolved package for this context String PackageFullName { get; }

+    /// Remove from the package graph a package dependency previously added via PackageDependency.Add().
+    ///
+    /// Successful calls change the package graph's current generation id.
+    ///
+    /// @see PackageDependency.GenerationId
     void Remove();
 }
 }